RusdyZain/RusdyZain/README.md

 </p>

 <p align="left">
-  "Passionate programmer, designer, and aspiring leader.
-Currently navigating the exciting world of Informatics Engineering as a new student.
-Combining my love for coding with a natural flair for leadership, I aspire to make a meaningful impact in the field."
+  "Not only am I a passionate programmer and designer, but I also thrive in leadership roles.
+As a student in the Department of Informatics Engineering, I'm eager to combine my love for programming with my natural leadership abilities.
+My ultimate goal is to make a significant impact in the field."
 </p>

-## About Me
+## 🚀 About Me
-- 🔭 Working on my Portfolio Project.
+- 🎯 I’m currently focusing on my Portfolio Project.
-- 📫 Connect with me on [Instagram](https://www.instagram.com/rusdy_zain/) and [LinkedIn](https://www.linkedin.com/in/rifkirusdi30/).
+- 📫 Connect with me on Instagram and Linkedin.
-- 😄 Native Indonesian speaker.
+- 🌏 Native Indonesian speaker.
-- ⚡ Fun fact: I enjoy exploring new programming languages and technologies.
+- ⚡ Fun fact: Exploring new programming languages and technologies is my hobby!

-## GitHub Stats
+## 📈 GitHub Stats
 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=RusdyZain&show_icons=true&include_all_commits=true&theme=monokai" alt="GitHub Stats">
 </p>